aclark4life/blog-2017/2007/11/28/zcbuildout-recipe-tip-hexagonitrecipedownload-ftw-for-the-win/index.rst

     destination = products/ZNagios
     strip-top-level-dir = True

-After running Buildout you should see the following files in your ``products/`` directory.
+After running Buildout you should have the following files in your ``products/`` directory.

 ::